Boundary choices and one-loop complex gravitational path integral: No-boundary saddles: one-loop UV divergences

 while the finite part is given by

-In this expression $\gamma$ is Euler-Gamma, $A$ is the Glaisher constant and $\psi^{(n)}$ is Poly-gamma.
+In this expression $\gamma$ is Euler-Gamma, $A$ is the Glaisher constant and $\psi^{(n)}$ is Polygamma.
 This is the finite contribution computed at the no-boundary saddle with corrections coming in for $N_c$ away from the saddle points, which is summed up in ${\cal O}(N_c - N_{\rm nb})$.
-Again, at one-loop study these ${\cal O}(N_c - N_{\rm nb})$ terms don't contribute in the Picard-Lefschetz computation of the $N_c$-integration, and they become relevant beyond one-loop.
+Again, at one-loop study these ${\cal O}(N_c - N_{\rm nb})$ terms do not contribute in the Picard-Lefschetz computation of the $N_c$-integration, and they become relevant beyond one loop.

-It should be highlighted that these divergent contribution mentioned in eq. (\ref{eq:Log_wl_nb10_parts_div}) arises when $N_c$ is at the no-boundary saddles only.
+It should be highlighted that these divergent contribution mentioned in Eq. (\ref{eq:Log_wl_nb10_parts_div}) arises when $N_c$ is at the no-boundary saddles only.